Retail Marketing Strategy: Ultimate Guide for 2025 and Beyond [+ Examples]

 You can send similar promotions to them regularly.
 Even if they don’t buy from you, it’ll be well received because it’s something they’re interested in.

 These emails are created through email content automation.
 The software inserts the right products for you.
 But there’s an important aspect to keep in mind when you’re segmenting based on behavior.
 Your customer may be interested in much more than you know.
-In addition to emails promoting similar products, add different product categories to the mix.
+In addition to emails promoting similar products, be sure to add different product categories to the mix.

 3.Pop Up Shops

-A pop-up shop can help you reach a segment of your market that would otherwise be inaccessible.
+A pop up shop can help you reach a segment of your market that would otherwise be inaccessible.
 Other benefits include:

 • You’re able to create a multi-channel experience connecting consumers online and offline

-• More cost-effective than a fully-fledged retail location
+• More cost-effective than a fully fledged retail location

 • An opportunity to soft launch new collections at select locations and test market demand